 Federated Service Outline

-We understand that each service is different, and we are able to provide additional advice to help you with your specific integration challenges.
-However, there are some common elements which all service providers should understand before trying to build a custom solution.
+The AAF understands that each service is different and may present specific integration requirements.
+The AAF can advise and provide guidance for these integration challenges however, there are some common elements which all service providers should understand before building a custom solution.

-- Shibboleth redirects the user to the DS
+Shibboleth redirects the user to the AAF Discovery Service (DS).

-- IdP authenticates the user and resolves their attributes
+The IdP authenticates the user and resolves their attributes.

-- IdP generates a SAML Assertion, which identifies the user
+The IdP generates a SAML Assertion, which identifies the user and redirects the user to the SP.

-- SP redirects the user back to your application
+The SP redirects the user back to the application and injects the user's attributes into the web environment.

-Shibboleth handles all the communication and verification required for federated authentication, so your application can trust the user attributes that are injected without needing to verify anything.
-This also simplifies development, as you can create your own development component which injects attributes as if they had come from Shibboleth.
-With this in mind, your application can treat the environment simply as:
+The SP handles the communication and verification of the user for federated authentication, so the application can trust the injection of user attributes without needing to verify user credentials.
+This process simplifies application development and permits the addition of components which may inject attributes and their values as if they originate from the SP.

-To deliver a service using Shibboleth, you will need the following components:
+To deliver a service using Shibboleth, the following components are necessary: